4GeeksAcademy/python-beginner-programming-exercises/exercises/02-Declare-Variables/README.md

 ## 📝 Instructions:

-1. Declare a new variable with the string value `"Yellow"` and print the value to the console.
+1. Declare a new variable named `name` with the string value `"Yellow"` and print the value to the console.

 2. Then, print its value on the console using `print(name)`.

 ## 💡 Hints:

-+ The name of the variable can be whatever you want, but the value inside has to be the string "Yellow".
++ The variable's name must be `name` to pass the tests, and the value inside has to be the string "Yellow".

 + If you need further explanation on what **strings** are and how they work in Python, you can watch this clip: https://youtube.com/clip/UgkxyQ_JLmgSUL4l25c8Ly7cCRvk1Gm-EchU (`ctrl + click` on the link to open the video)